-Limitations on borrowings often have US-style characteristics, so rather than a traditional debt basket with a fixed capped amount, we now see permitted debt limited solely by a net leverage or secured leverage test alongside a fixed capped ("freebie") basket (with that basket often including an EBITDA-based "grower" feature).
-Occasionally, unsecured debt is permitted up to a 2× interest coverage test (a concept imported from the highyield bond market) instead of or in addition to leverage ratiobased baskets.
+Limitations on borrowings often have US-style characteristics.
+Rather than a traditional debt basket with a fixed capped amount, we now see permitted debt limited solely by a net leverage or secured leverage test alongside a fixed capped ("freebie") basket (with that basket often including an EBITDA-based "grower" feature).
+Often, unsecured debt is permitted up to a 2× fixed charge coverage test (a concept imported from the high-yield bond market) instead of or in addition to leverage ratio-based baskets.
 This debt can be raised through an incremental "accordion" feature or separate "sidecar" financings.
-European covenant-lite loans may also permit acquired or acquisition debt (and sometimes for investments and capex) subject to a "no worse than" test in terms of the leverage ratio of the group pro forma for the transaction and incurrence of such debt, along with a separate acquisition/acquired debt freebie (although both features have seen investor pushback in certain transactions).
+European covenant-lite loans may also permit acquired or acquisition debt (and occasionally for investments and capex) subject to a "no worse than" test with respect to the group's leverage ratio pro forma for the transaction and incurrence of such debt.
+This is often accompanied by a separate acquisition/acquired debt freebie, and sometimes also permission for such acquired debt to subsist for a period of time unless otherwise permitted.
+However, the combination of these features have seen investor pushback in certain transactions.
 This style of covenant leads to far greater flexibility for a borrower to raise additional debt as pari passu secured, junior secured, unsecured or as subordinated loans or bonds (often with no parameters as to where the debt can be incurred within the group).
 Reclassification is often permitted, which means that if the "freebie" basket is used when there is no capacity under the ratio basket, that debt can later be treated as if it were incurred under the ratio basket once capacity is created, thus freeing up (or "reloading") the "freebie" basket.
 The net effect of these provisions is to allow borrowers to continually re-lever up to closing leverage plus the amount of the "freebie" basket, which itself often allows for up to another turn of leverage to be incurred.

-The most favoured nation ("MFN") protection relating to new incremental loans continues to be a focus of negotiation, both as to sunsets (typically six months - unlike the US covenant-lite loan market where they have in recent periods been longer or non-existent), whether it is tested on margin or yield, whether tested on debt of the same currency, carve-outs of certain debt baskets (acquired and acquisition debt, refinancing debt and the freebie basket), inclusion of a de minimis threshold and whether it applies to sidecar debt incurred outside the loan agreement.
+The most favoured nation ("MFN") protection relating to new incremental loans continues to be a focus of negotiation, as to sunsets (typically six months - unlike the US covenant-lite loan market where they have in recent periods been longer or non-existent), whether tested on margin or yield, whether tested on debt of the same currency, whether certain debt baskets are carved out (acquired and acquisition debt, refinancing debt and the freebie basket), inclusion of a de minimis threshold and whether it applies to sidecar debt incurred outside the loan agreement.